Shop by Room ➜ Living Room ➜ Area Rugs

 These are the healthiest rugs available.
 Organic Weave offers100% GOTS-certified organic wool and cotton rugs.
 They’re custom, so the rugs take time, and are an investment, but this small family owned company makes no compromises on health, going through the entire GOTS certification process every year and are GoodWeave certified as well, ensuring no child labor is used.
 No mystery chemicals or plastic backings.

 A fantastic collection of organic and healthier-than-average rugs.
 Some have GOTS certification, some have OEKO-TEX, and their standards for health are higher no matter what.
-You can always confirm about the Big 5 (see below) for individual rugs if you’d like.
 They also have washable rugs, which are great for removing any tracked-in toxins from the outdoors and dust, and also means you’re not relying on toxic PFAS for stain protection instead.

-Washable, GOTS-certified organic cotton are rugs.
+Washable, GOTS-certified organic cotton area rugs.
 Marketed toward nurseries and kid’s rooms, but neutral enough for anywhere in the home.

 Hook and Loom uses 100% GOTS-certified organic cotton and wool in traditional and solid patterns.
 Unlike Organic Weave, they don’t go through the entire GOTS certification process, but they are committed to not adding anything afterward, so they are still very healthy.
 Affordable options, even for larger rugs.
 No BPA or flame retardants used and no adhesives.

 Quince has a nicely curated, non-overwhelming selection of natural rugs.
-Inventory changes often, so ask about the Big 5 before purchasing any individual rug.
 No certifications, but I appreciate that many are 100% wool or wool-cotton blend rugs without backings that are affordably priced.
 Their customer service actually gets back to you with believable, quick answers.
 Imperfect, but a good step toward healthy.

 Avocado now offers natural fiber rugs in hemp and wool options.
 Like Quince, they don’t have certifications, but their wool rug is made without dyes, and they are hand-loomed.
 Another imperfectly healthy but much better than standard option.